eelcogg/robomow-signal-generator/README.md

 ---

 ## 🔍 Motivation
 I kept noticing used Robomow mowers for sale on my local marketplace.
-They were cheap, often sold for next to nothing when only needing minor repairs, but nearly all of them were missing the base station that generates the boundary wire signal.
+They were often sold for next to nothing when only needing minor repairs, but nearly all of them were missing the base station that generates the boundary wire signal.
 These mowers need a boundary wire to nagivate the yard and find their way back to the base station for charging, so without the wire signal generator, the mower is useless.

 When I looked into buying replacements, the prices were shocking.
 A charging head costs around €150, a simple wheel motor €125, and a main board €175.
 That is more than half the cost of a brand new mower.
 For the entry-level RX and RT models, it just isn’t economical to buy OEM parts.